pal85adam/javaip/README.md

 ### Functional requirements

-FR1 - User can add a new task
+FR1 - User can add a new task. \
-FR2 - User can update a task
+FR2 - User can update a task. \
-FR3 - User can delete a task
+FR3 - User can delete a task. \
-FR4 - User can view task list sorted by project or date.
+FR4 - User can view task list sorted by project or date. \
-FR5 - System should restore task list on app restart.
+FR5 - System should restore task list on app restart. \

 ### Class Diagram